 Hey booos!
 Happy fall!
-Today’s post is going to cover the perfect spooky day in Salem, Massachusetts.
-I’ve been to Salem dozens of times, since it’s located about 40 minutes from Boston, where I grew up.
-The first time I visited I went to a rooftop bar and walked around, and the most recent time I did a historical walking tour, saw the sights, and visited some of the Hocus Pocus filming locations.
-Keep reading for tips on what to see this Halloween season in Salem, Massachusetts!
+Today’s post is going to cover how to enjoy a Salem Halloween in Massachusetts’ spookiest city.
+I’ve been to Salem dozens of times, since it’s located only 40 minutes from Boston.
+The last time I went I did a historic walking tour, saw the sights, and visited some of the Hocus Pocus filming locations.
+Keep reading for tips about what to see this Salem Halloween season!

 First, a little background.
 Salem, Massachusetts is known for being the Witch City.
 The Witch Trials occurred here in 1692.
 25 people died.
 19 were hung on Proctor’s Ledge, one man was pressed to death, and 5 others later died in jail.
 Most of the accused were women and most of the time no one really had proof that the accused were practicing witchcraft.
 I learned on my tour that this was common in this era and that several witches were burned at the stake across Europe before this ever even happened in Salem.
-Salem, however, really earned it’s claim to fame by embracing their history and claiming their title as Witch City.
+Salem, however, really earned it’s claim to fame by embracing its history as Witch City.

-Beginning with the film Hocus Pocus, followed by the TV show Bewitched and of course, the Crucible, Hollywood has played a major role in Salem’s rise to star dome.
-The city also embraces Halloween year-round and has catered it’s city to tourists.
+Beginning with the film Hocus Pocus, followed by the TV show Bewitched and of course, The Crucible, Hollywood has played a major role in Salem’s rise to fame.
+The city also embraces Halloween year-round and has catered its city to tourists.
 For example, on the main road, Essex Street, you’ll find countless witch shops, spooky souvenirs, and even a store dedicated entirely to vampires.